Admissions Open For 2021 | +91 91 71 222 333

-USMLE Step 1: Step 1 of USMLE assesses the examinee’s basic sciences understanding and their ability to application of the important concepts of medicine in practice, emphasizing the core principles, mechanisms that are fundamentals for health and cause of diseases and their modes of treatment.
+USMLE Step 1: Step 1 of USMLE assesses the examinee’s basic sciences understanding and their ability to the application of the important concepts of medicine in practice, emphasizing the core principles, mechanisms that are fundamentals for health and the cause of diseases and their modes of treatment.

 ⦁ This is an 8-hour examination where one needs to answer a total of 280 multiple choice questions

 USMLE Step 2: Step 2 of USMLE assesses the examinee’s ability in applying their medical knowledge, skills, and understanding of clinical science required for patient supervision especially on health promotion and disease prevention.

 ⦁ This is a 9-hour examination where the examinee needs to answer a total of 318 multiple-choice questions.